tramitit/guides/en/france/housing_assistance_application.md

 categories:
 - France
 date: '2024-06-07'
-description: Learn how to apply for CAF Housing Aid in France, crucial for low-income individuals and students.
-Step-by-step procedure and necessary documents explained.
+description: Step-by-step guide to applying for housing aid from CAF.
+Essential for renters and homeowners with limited income in France.
+Documents required included.
 draft: false
-meta_title: Guide to CAF Housing Assistance Application in France
+meta_title: How to Apply for Housing Assistance from CAF in France
-title: Guide to CAF Housing Assistance Application in France
+title: How to Apply for Housing Assistance from CAF in France
 translationKey: france-housing_assistance_application
 ---

 ## Description
 ### What is it?